-You Can Learn The Skills Needed to Become a Set Designer
+You Can Learn The Skills Needed to Become a Film Designer

 Learn the same material taught to and used by professionals in the film industry.
-Whether you plan to have a career as a Set Designer or want to eventually become an Art Director or Production Designer, these classes will be the fundamental design elements that you will use during your entire career.Sign Up for Course
+Whether you are planning a career as a Set Designer, Art Director, or Production Designer, these classes will be the fundamental design elements that you will use for your entire career.Visit Our Courses Page

 Meet Your Mentor